 CISCO continually assesses and remediates vulnerabilities and monitors networks and systems for outages, service latency, and unusual and unauthorized events and activities.

 The Cisco Webex ecosystem addresses basic security criteria such as multi-factor authentication, controlling how collaboration invitations are shared, and end-to-end encryption.

 CISCO systems ensure that user and organization data is secure across the board.

-Webex has automated user sign-in and sign-out (SCIM or AD Sync), single sign-on with the identity provider chosen by the customer, multi-factor authentication via Cisco Duo or HTTP Authenticator, OAuth 2.0 standard- based authorization, identities of anonymous users, role-based access control and delegated administration.
+Webex has automated user sign-in and sign-out (SCIM or AD Sync), single sign-on with the identity provider chosen by the customer, multi-factor authentication through Cisco Duo o HTTP Authenticator, OAuth 2.0 standard- based authorization, anonymous user identities, role-based access control and delegated administration.

 Securing content and meetings